Montpelier Hill: The Stewards House

 Further down the hill, along the Military Road, is a two-story house, known as The Stewards House or as Killakee House (not to be confused with the now-demolished Killakee House that served as the residence of the Massy family who owned the adjacent Killakee Estate).
 It was built around 1765 by the Conolly family as a hunting lodge.
 Over the years, it has served as a dower house and as a residence for the agent who managed the Killakee Estate.
 To the rear is a belfry; this was once a common feature of large farmhouses and was used to call the workers for meals.
 The Hell Fire Club held meetings here for a time following the fire that damaged Mount Pelier lodge.
 The house has a reputation for being haunted, particularly by a large black cat.
 Stories regarding the origin of this spectre connect it either with the account of the priest who exorcised a cat at the Hell Fire Club or with a cat that was doused in whiskey and set alight by members of the Hell Fire Club before escaping across the mountains with its fur aflame.

 The best documented account of these hauntings occurred between 1968 and 1970.
 The Evening Herald and Evening Press newspapers carried a number of reports regarding a Mrs Margaret O'Brien and her husband Nicholas, a retired Garda superintendent, who were converting the house into an arts centre.
 The redevelopment had been a troubled affair with tradesmen employed on the work leaving complaining of ghosts.
 One night, a friend of the O'Briens, artist Tom McAssey, and two workmen were confronted by a spectral figure and a black cat with glowing red eyes.
 McAssey painted a portrait of the cat which hung in the house for several years after.
-Although locals were sceptical of the reports, further apparitions were reported, most notably of an Indian gentleman and of two nuns called Blessed Margaret and Holy Mary who had taken part in black masses on Montpelier Hill.
+Although locals were sceptical of the reports, further apparitions were reported, most notably of an Indian gentleman and of two nuns called Blessed Margaret and Holy Mary who had taken part in black masses on Mount Pelier Hill.
 There were also reports of ringing bells and poltergeist activity.
 In 1970 an RTÉ television crew recorded a documentary at the house.
 In the documentary a clairvoyant called Sheila St. Clair communicated with the spirits of the house through automatic writing.
 In 1971, a plumber working in the house discovered a grave with a skeleton of a small figure, most likely that of a child or, perhaps, the body of the dwarf alleged to have been sacrificed by the members of the Hell Fire Club.
 The house operated as a restaurant in the 1990s before closing in 2001; it is now a private residence.